 Alan Webb will replace the organisation’s current chief executive, Norma Austin Hart, when she retires later this year.

 We are a charitable organisation that exists to promote, support, and develop a strong third sector, social enterprise, volunteering, and connect into community planning.
-Our sector includes organisations that exist to improve the lives of the people and communities of Dumfries and Galloway.
+Our sector includes organisations that exist to improve the lives of Dumfries and Galloway’s people and communities.

 A full-day conference for the third sector has showcased its scale in Dumfries and Galloway.
 Almost 100 representatives from charities and community groups across the region came together at the event this month hosted by Third Sector Dumfries and Galloway.
 Build Innovate Sustain was centred around community health and wellbeing and highlighted its impact in… Read more »